 Is there ever a series that you really like and rarely ever get around to watch it?
 I think I can place The Vicar of Dibley into this category.
 The series started in 1994 and it is about Geraldine Grainger who, as a vicar, is placed in a parish in the small village of Dibley.
 When the series started, it was a pretty big deal in the town of Dibley for a woman vicar.
 Dibley Chairman of the PCC, David Horton couldn’t believe their new vicar could be a woman.
 In real life, the struggle was getting much bigger with male priests threatening to leave the church if woman were allowed in.

-In a very appropriate timing sort of fashion, this week’s episode is called Summer.
-This works out real well as Summer is just about over and this seemed to be as good of time as any to view this episode.
+out real well as Summer is just about over and this seemed to be as good of time as any to view this episode.
 It is summer and Dibley is in a drought.
 Worse yet there is a water ban.
 Weeks go by where no one can use any water or do any bathing.
 Everyone is pretty ripe by this stage.
 After fierce complaining to the water board, a representative shows up to give an update on a new plan.
 This plan simply consists of Dibley which is deep in the valley to be completely flooded and thus being turned into a reservoir for the other nearby villages.
 Needless to say this idea does not go well and they protest.
 The way the water board explains that the plans have been on display for a long time is very reminiscent of Douglas Adams’ writing for The Hitchiker’s Guide to the Galaxy.
 A lot of the villagers stand to get a lot of money for the buyout of their land by the water board.
 David Horton stands to get about £4 million.
 People like Frank and Jim who do not own their own property would get nothing.
 Although they all seem happy about the move out of Dibley at first, they in fact our not and decide to fight.
 Geraldine decides the only action to take is to chain herself to the church.
 Soon, the other board members do the same.
 Eventually, the Water Board changed their mind and decided not to turn Dibley into a reservoir and the board decides to erect a statue of Geraldine.
 Well, not Geraldine the Vicar but Geraldine the infant daughter to Alice and Hugo.

 Now, I am confused about one thing.
 This grouping of episodes that have titles of the seasons, is it a series (which would make it Series 3) or are they specials?
 I have seen this differently in a few places.
 My DVD collection is The Ultimate Vicar of Dibley Collection (Universal, 8253202) which has these episodes on the Disc 4.
 Disc 3 is listed as The Complete Second Series but Disc 4 is titled as The Seasonal Specials.
 BBC programs, which sells the series to PBS stations lists this as Series 3 which also makes sense since it is a grouping of four episodes.
 I suppose it really doesn’t matter and since the episodes aired on BBC1 within days of each other, Series 3 may be the best description.